v3ai/qcom/README.md

-# Quick commit and pusher (qcap) for git to github/other repo hosting services
+# Quick commit and pusher for git to github/other repo hosting services
 ---

 ### how to use